 Bob explained that as much as he’d like to ensure a better pathway to success, there are simply too many things uAspire advisors don’t know about students, or that the systems within which they work don’t even track, that they would need to know to do a better job.
 “We could provide better help if we had more consistent access to some quantitative and qualitative info about a student: transcript, academic performance, social and emotional ability to connect and navigate, an intended course of study if a student has figured that out, and some family data, too, so we could take a stab at how much a student might have to work while in school.”

-That comment reinforced my belief that we need new measures, as I wrote about recently.
+That comment reinforced my belief that nonprofits, philanthropy, and government need new measures, as I wrote about recently.
 Bob went even further, stating that optimally he could choose to work with school systems based on whether they tracked and used the data he would like to have.
 Of course, like just about every effort in our sector, that’s simply not possible—we often have to choose between going where we might have the greatest chance of success and where the money is.
 That structural problem in the overall sector will be the subject of a future post.

 Perhaps more than anything, my conversation with Bob Giannino reveals the tremendous importance of access to meaningful data.
 In uAspire’s case, the organization’s ability to go beyond the specific challenge of college affordability and support high school students on a pathway to lifelong success depends on data that would provide a much fuller understanding of students’ lives.
 That’s what’s needed throughout our sector to ensure that the difference we make is the right kind of difference, the difference that leads to whatever is the next milestone on that lifelong pathway—and beyond.

 Just as I’ve done in some of my earlier blog posts, I asked Bob whether he’d like to offer readers a song.
 Here’s a link to the song he chose: Des’ree singing “You Gotta Be,” in her 1999 remix.